heptarch/heptarch.github.io/drafts/demon.md

 his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
 He has a sudden vision of the sun at dawn, just about to crest the horizon.
 "Of course child.
 How can I help?"

+"I have been carrying out researches into the optical properties of magnetised fluids."

+Foster must restrain himself from laughing.
+"In what connection?
+And how, forgive me, could you possibly get access to the necessary equipment?"

 <p align="center">
   ⁂